Armstrong2035/technical-articles/Promises/AsyncPromises.md

 The resolve / reject value can be resolved simply by passing a callback function into .then()

-Let us test this with our checkAvaibability function:
+Let us test this with our verifyOrder function:

 ```js
 const handleSuccess = (resolvedValue) => {